 This handbook seeks to collate resources available for landholders, regional Natural Resource Management (NRM) staff and agricultural industry staff supporting people to enter the Carbon Market and participate in a meaningful way with positive NRM outcomes.

-This resource will be of higher value as an electronic document rather than in a printed form as there are many hyperlinks included throughout the document.
+An electronic version with active hyperlinks is available on the NRM Regions Queensland website and on the Queensland Farmer's Federation website.
 This handbook explains and provides resources to help understand the need for carbon farming and the ways land managers can be a part of this.

 The increase in concentration of greenhouse gasses (GHG) in our atmosphere is threatening both human and ecological systems.
 Reducing global emissions has been the topic of ongoing international debate, agreement and action.
-A number of gasses are responsible for global warming with water vapour (H_2O), carbon dioxide (CO_2), methane (CH_4) and nitrous oxide (N_2O) being the most prevalent.
+A number of gasses are responsible for global warming with water vapour (H2O), carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) being the most prevalent.
 Each of these gasses occur naturally in our atmosphere but at elevated levels can cause extreme changes to the Earth's climate.
 "The concentration of methane in the atmosphere has more than doubled since preindustrial times, reaching approximately 1,800 ppb in recent years.
-This increase is predominantly due to agriculture and fossil fuel use."
-1
+This increase is predominantly due to agriculture and fossil fuel use."1